Psalms 48–50: Our Thoughts & Your Praise

 “…meditating on the portion read is a vital but neglected means of grace.
 Better indeed to meditate upon one verse than to hurriedly read a chapter, but there need be no dichotomy between reading three chapters and thinking over one verse.
 Select a verse, perhaps writing it down on a card to help you memorize and ponder over it; that can be good for that day.”1

-That’s important to remember if you’re overwhelmed by reading more than one chapter at a time.
-Use a plan that works for you.
+If you’re overwhelmed by reading more than one chapter at a time, use a plan that works for you.
 Pray, read, and choose a verse to think over during the day.
-As you think it over, pray that God will teach you and help you to understand it.
+As you think it over, ask God to teach you and help you to understand it.

 Thomas encourages us with these words.